chinmay13/receipt-processor/README.md

 # Receipt Processing Service

 This repository contains a backend API service built in Go with the Gin framework.
-It processes and manages receipt data, allowing for points calculation based on receipt content and retrieval of points for specific receipts.
+It processes and manages receipt data, allowing points to be calculated based on receipt content and points to be retrieved for specific receipts.

 ## Overview